Categories

 1. Trust the process.
 Not all problems need to be solved immediately.
 In fact, the more time you allow for thought and reflection, the less intense the problem becomes.
 Soon enough, the answer to your struggles will show up.

 2. Pray.
 And as the saying goes, pray when it is hardest to pray.
-The sense of calm you are looking for will come through prayer.
+The sense of calm you are looking for will come through when you pray.

 3. You don’t have to solve all of the problems.
 Lean on your trusted circle and collaborate.